Any product, process, or project that is graded or required for the completion of a course or program.

 Consultation

-The outline that contains the essential features of a course, such as: the course name and number, credits, course description, prerequisites, course learning outcomes, instructional strategies, and student evaluation methods.
+A curriculum document that contains the essential features of a course, such as: course name and number, credits and hours, course description, prerequisites, course learning outcomes, instructional strategies, student evaluation methods, and evaluation plans.

 Curriculum